 From 2002 to 2006, the national program office of Faith in Action® implemented a home-based exercise program designed to improve strength, function and balance in frail older adults at 10 Faith in Action sites.

-Faith in Action is a national program of the Robert Wood Johnson Foundation (RWJF) that brings together volunteers from different faiths to work together to care for their neighbors who have long-term health needs.
+Faith in Action is a national program of the RWJF that brings together volunteers from different faiths to work together to care for their neighbors who have long-term health needs.

 - Coordinators at the 10 pilot sites recruited and trained 103 volunteers and enrolled 106 frail older adult participants for the 12-month, home-based exercise program.

 - Seven of the 10 sites continued to implement exercise programs after the first 12 months, recruiting an additional 34 volunteers and 133 participants.

 - Based on these seven sites' continued enthusiasm, the national program office gave them leftover funds from this grant, which enabled them to recruit an additional 76 volunteers and 463 participants and offer home-based and group exercise programs.